markeverard/markeverard.github.io/_posts/2013-03-14-using-miniprofiler-with-episerver-cms7.md

 }
 </pre>

-  * Container initialisation &#8211; the ProfiledContentRepositoryÂ instance is injected into the <a title="EPiServer 7 IoC setup" href="http://www.popkram.com/blog/2012/06/episerver-7-preview-container-support/" target="_blank">EPiServer IoC container via an Initialisation module</a> and then used as the default implementation for all content retrieval
+  * Container initialisation &#8211; the ProfiledContentRepository instance is injected into the <a title="EPiServer 7 IoC setup" href="http://www.popkram.com/blog/2012/06/episerver-7-preview-container-support/" target="_blank">EPiServer IoC container via an Initialisation module</a> and then used as the default implementation for all content retrieval
   * Global application event hooks &#8211; MiniProfiler is started and stopped on each Http Request by registering against global application begin and end requests events (performed via the init method of an HttpModule).
   * Overridable display logic &#8211; You can choose any arbitrary logic to decide how and whether to show the MiniProfiler output to a site visitor.
 Usually you&#8217;d do this via the incoming request IP address or by checking for the presence of a specific Http header.
 By default the Nuget package will show the output to any Http request from an authenticated user matching the WebAdmin / Administrator roles.
 This behaviour can be modified by amending theÂ DisplayProfilerHandler.ShouldShow and the DisplayProfileHandler.ShowToUser delegates which you&#8217;d likely do on application start up or in an initialisation module.
 As an example &#8211; the following will set the module to only display to me (username mark.everard) when I&#8217;m visiting from a specific IP address.